mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ### A/B Testing

 In email marketing, the ultimate way to measure performance testing is through A/B testing.
 A/B testing is simply conducting a science experiment with a control group and experimental group.
 Just like you learned in science class.
 For email marketing, this means that the control group is sent to a random selection of recipients while the experimental group is sent to the other random selection.
-This can be used to test the color of buttons, subject line, or even wording within a paragraph.
+This can be used to test the color of buttons, subject line, plain text vs. HTML, or even wording within a paragraph.

 With these tests, you are simply trying to determine which group generates higher conversion rates, CTRs, etc. Some of the best email campaigns in the world have refined their campaigns to near perfection by conducting these tests hundreds of times.